BastRatat/fetch-app/README.md

 ```

-## Components documentation<a name="components"></a>
+## 7. Components<a name="components"></a>

 ### [App.js](https://github.com/Tybrax/fetch-app/blob/master/src/App.js)

 #### function
-App.js contains the logic for fetching users data from an external API.
+App.js is a stateful component.
+It contains the logic for fetching users data from an external API and makes sur to manage our component lifecycle based on different states updates.

 #### import statements
 Import of React and built-in hooks, as well as children components and a function designed to handling API calls.